rfm-code-dev/DB-Reborn/README.md

 Note 2: Dragonbones doesn't have the "Shear" controls in the interface, so it's impossible for the user to put X or Y values for the "Shear" effect.
-  But somehow Dragonbones generates the "shear" keys and curves in the output json.
-To avoid future problems, I decided to delete the "shear" "curves" in the ".spinejson" output file, letting only the "time" keys, since they don't interfere in the final animations.
+  But somehow Dragonbones generates the "shear" keys and curves in the output "json".
+To avoid future problems, I decided to delete all the "shear" curves in the ".spinejson" output file, letting only the "time" keys, since they don't interfere in the final animations.

 For more info and tutorials, visit the <a href='https://www.youtube.com/@rfmcodedev'>Youtube Channel</a>.